spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 Extraction for 3D IFU Data
 --------------------------
 For IFU cube data, 1D extraction is controlled by a different set of EXTRACT1D reference file parameters.
-Note that for an extended source, anything specified in the reference file or step arguments will be ignored; the entire image will be extracted, and no background subtraction will be done.
+The extraction location for IFU point source data is either the RA/DEC target location indicated by the header or the center of the cube if the header target location is undefined.
+For extended source data, anything specified in the reference file or step arguments will be ignored; the entire image will be extracted, and no background subtraction will be done.
+For IFU data the ``use_source_posn `` option is not used.

 For point sources a circular extraction aperture is used, along with an optional circular annulus for background extraction and subtraction.
 The size of the extraction